Solar Power Benefits To The Environment

 Q: Are there any environmental concerns associated with the manufacturing of solar panels?

 A: The manufacturing of solar panels does involve some environmental concerns, such as the use of hazardous materials and the energy required for production.
-However, these impacts are significantly lower than those associated with fossil fuel-based energy generation.
+Even so, these impacts are significantly lower than those associated with fossil fuel-based energy generation.
 Additionally, manufacturers are increasingly adopting sustainable practices to minimize their environmental footprint.

 Q: What is net metering, and how does it benefit the environment?